Alex Mack: Professional career

-2009 NFL Draft
+Pre-draft

-Projected as a first-to-second rounder by Sports Illustrated, Mack was the highest ranked center available in the 2009 NFL Draft.
-He was drafted by the Cleveland Browns with the 21st overall selection.
+Projected as a first-to-second rounder by Sports Illustrated, Mack was the highest ranked center available in the 2009 NFL draft.

+Cleveland Browns

+Mack was drafted in the first round by the Cleveland Browns with the 21st overall selection.
 He was the first Golden Bears offensive lineman selected in the first round since Tarik Glenn in 1997.

-Cleveland Browns

 Mack signed a five-year contract with the Browns on July 25.
 During the 2009 NFL season, Mack started on the Browns offensive line every game.
 After a shaky start, the Browns line, anchored by Joe Thomas, paved the way to three consecutive 100+ yard games by Jerome Harrison and one game in which Harrison ran for 286 yards, which stands at third all-time in one game.
 At the end of the regular season, Mack was selected as center on the All-Rookie team.
 He started all 16 games, committed only 1 penalty and allowed just 1 sack.

 During the 2010 NFL season, Mack again started every game for the Browns.
 He was named to the 2011 Pro Bowl roster as a second alternate to replace Nick Mangold.
 During week 5 of the 2011 NFL season, Mack played through appendicitis during a loss to the Tennessee Titans.
 Mack had an appendectomy during Cleveland's bye week and came back and started against the Oakland Raiders the week after the bye week.

 On December 27, 2013, Alex Mack was voted to his first Pro Bowl Selection, after having been added in 2011 to replace an injured player.